 Brown takes over the case

 In an unusual move that signals how important he views the case, Brown has transferred the Cal Fire case before the Supreme Court from Attorney General Xavier Becerra to attorneys in the governor’s office.
-In their brief to the court, Brown’s attorneys argue that restrictions on reducing pensions should not be a “strait jacket.”
+In their brief to the court, Brown’s attorneys argue that restrictions on reducing pensions should not be a “straight jacket.”
 As long as a pension remains “substantial,” changes can be made if they are “reasonable and necessary to serve an important public purpose.”
 It was “imperative” to rein in “abusive practices” like airtime, the attorneys wrote, to regain public trust in the pension system at a time when the system faced hundreds of billions of dollars in unfunded liabilities.

 In their brief to the Supreme Court, Cal Fire attorneys dismiss those arguments as “swimming against a 65-year tide of cases” protecting vested pension rights.
 Only “extreme hardship or imminent collapse of the pension system” could justify cuts in pension benefits and the state hasn’t made the case, they wrote.